edorian/edorian.github.io/_posts/2010-03-30-typehints-hack-for-literal-values-in-php.md

 > Catchable fatal error: Argument 1 passed to CLASS::FUNCTION() must be an instance of string, string given.

-The error might sound stupid but PHP expects a instance of class "string" not a literal string so thats ok.
+The error might sound stupid but PHP expects a instance of class "string" not a literal string so that's ok.

 If you catch all these errors you have now literal type hints in your application!

 ### GREAT?

-Well let's look at the downsides... (apart from "OMG THATS A FUCKING STUPID IDEA!")
+Well let's look at the downsides... (apart from "OMG THAT'S A FUCKING STUPID IDEA!")

 It's slow.. really slow.
 I didn't test it on a real project but for calling a million functions with one and three params the results look like this: